 In the video below, Dr. David Wong describes the pressing need for expert guidance on switching or suspending treatment in patients with nAMD and suboptimal response to anti-VEGF.

 The management of patients with diabetes is a multidisciplinary effort, yet there is often a lack of communication between healthcare professionals of differing disciplines, as well as between these healthcare professionals and their diabetic patients.
 This can lead to the suboptimal management of diabetic eye disease and poor outcomes for patients.

 View the expert presentations from EASD 2017

 Many patients present with bilateral disease that is treatable with anti-VEGF agents.
 The Vision Academy advocates bilateral treatment, defined as the simultaneous or consecutive administration of anti-VEGF treatment during the same patient visit.

-Mr. Ian Pearce describes how the Vision Academy Viewpoint provides guidance on the optimal management of patients with bilateral disease
+In the video below, Mr. Ian Pearce describes how the Vision Academy Viewpoint provides guidance on the optimal management of patients with bilateral disease.

 Coming soon: Factors affecting patient compliance during IVT anti-VEGF treatment

 Patients may face difficulties related to treatment with intravitreal (IVT) anti-VEGF, compounding the already substantial impact vision loss has on their daily life.
 The Vision Academy aims to raise awareness of psychosocial and other factors affecting compliance with IVT anti-VEGF.
 Further, the Vision Academy aims to provide guidance on methods of optimizing the treatment regimen to facilitate patient engagement and compliance with therapy.